eonil/Monolith.Swift/Text/Sources/EDXC/README.md

 This is a specialized s-expr.
 This is human readable.
 Very simple and defined strictly.
 Focuses on flexibility.
-Not for performance.
+Not not performance.